Autos go automatic

 Some advanced driver-assistance systems are already on the market.
 One is the parking assistant, whereby the driver slowly passes a parking space and vehicle sensors measure its size.
 If the space is determined to be large enough, the parking assistant guides the vehicle into it (braking is controlled by the driver).

 Another system is the lane-keeping assistant – a version of automated lateral steering that processes information from cameras.
 Using image detection, the assistant estimates the vehicle’s position with reference to the road’s lane markers.
-If the vehicle’s direction is such that it will cross the lane markers, the system intervenes by steering toward the center of the lane.
+If the vehicle’s direction is such that it will cross the lane markers, the system intervenes by steering towards the centre of the lane.

 Then there is adaptive cruise control, a type of automated longitudinal control.
 It works as ordinary constant speed control, but it also uses radar to detect metal objects.
 By recognizing the closest vehicle in front of the car, the system can maintain a safe distance.

 Google has developed self-steering cars equipped with sensors, navigation tools and artificial intelligence.
 These cars have logged many miles of operation with supervising engineers in the front seat.
-Now the state of Nevada has allowed testing of driverless cars on public roads, so Google is testing its automated driving system with no driver in the car.
+Now, in the United States, the state of Nevada has allowed testing of driverless cars on public roads, so Google is testing its automated driving system with no driver in the car.

 Have humans as drivers been surpassed by computers?
 Will driving become fully automated for the benefit of greater safety?